OpenNebula/docs/source/advanced_administration/multiple_zone_and_virtual_data_centers/federationconfig.rst

     Slave_SQL_Running: Yes

-4. Configure the OpenNebula Federation Slave
+5. Configure the OpenNebula Federation Slave
 --------------------------------------------------------------------------------

 For each slave, follow these steps.

-- Install OpenNebula as usual following the :ref:`installation guide <ignc>`.
+- If it is a new installation, install OpenNebula as usual following the :ref:`installation guide <ignc>`.
 - Configure OpenNebula to use the **slave MySQL**, and to act as a **federation slave**.
-You also need to create a user in this **slave MySQL**.
+You may also need to create a user in this **slave MySQL**.

 .. code-block:: none